taooceros/CV/modules_en/projects.typ

 )

 #cvEntry(
-    title: [],
-    society: [VMAWalk],
-    date: [Sep 2020 - Jan 2021],
-    description: [
-        ...
-    ]
-)

-#cvEntry(
-  title: [],
+  title: [Advisor: Dieter van Melkebeek],
   society: [Quantum Random Walks],
   date: [Sep 2023 - Present],
   location: [University of Wisconsin-Madison],
   description: [
     - Explored the quantum random walks on the line and the cycle, and their connections to quantum algorithms.
   ],
   tags: ([Quantum Information Theory], [Probability]), )

 #cvEntry(
-  title: [],
+    title: [Developer],
-  society: [Quantum Random Walks],
+    society: [VMAWalk],
-  date: [Sep 2023 - Present],
+    date: [Sep 2020 - Jan 2021],
-  location: [University of Wisconsin-Madison],
     description: [
-    - Explored the quantum random walks on the line and the cycle, and their connections to quantum algorithms.
+        - Co-developed a web application that allows users to create and share comments on teachers and courses in Vanke Meisha Academy.
+        - Developed backend with ASP.NET Core, and frontend with layui and jQuery.
     ],
-  tags: ([Quantum Information Theory], [Probability]), )
+    tags: ([Javascript], [C\#], [Full Stack Development]), )

 #cvEntry(
-  title: [],
+  title: [Operating System Class Project],
   society: [Distributed File System],
   date: [Sep 2023 - Present],
   location: [University of Wisconsin-Madison],
   description: [
-    - Assumed a role within the Housing Advisor team, offering academic support to (mostly first year) residents' mathematical needs.
+    - Designed and implemented a distributed file system that allows user to perform file operations on remote server via RPC.
   ],
   tags: ([C], [Operating Systems]),
 )